Used Car: 2009 Land Rover Range Rover Review

 Other Cars to Consider

 If you’re looking for a capable off-roader with more utility, consider the 2009 Lexus LX.
 It isn’t quite as opulent as the Range Rover, but it can tow more, carry up to eight and hold more cargo.
-It also has an excellent reliability score, so it will likely be a more dependable vehicle.

 Another alternative to consider is the 2009 Mercedes-Benz GL.
 It doesn’t have the off-road prowess of the Range Rover, but testers agreed that it has a comfortable ride and fairly good handling.
 It can carry a bit more cargo, though its towing ability is about the same.
 While the base GL isn’t as powerful, its diesel engine gets fuel economy estimates that are among the best in its class.